 Help with School

 Some people need extra help to perform school-related homework and classroom work.
-In fact, academic accommodations keep the brain from being over-used during healing.
+In fact, academic accommodations protect the brain from over-use during healing.
 Your physician, or a specialist at The Center Concussion Clinic can provide academic accommodation paperwork to the school.
 As your symptoms decrease, accommodations will gradually be removed.